Caregivers Helping an Aging Loved One by Health Promotion

-Health promotion means making positive contributions to your client or family member's health status.
-It involves looking at the patient as a whole rather than focusing on illness and disease.
+Health promotion means making positive contributions to your family member's health by looking at the patient as a whole rather than focusing on disease.

-Being a caregiver means more than ticking off a list of care tasks.
-Caregiving is supporting your client to meet all of their needs.
+Being a caregiver means more than ticking off a list of tasks.
+Caregiving is supporting them in meeting all of their needs.